RockLikeAmadeus/swe-toolbox/language-reference/go-reference/create-a-cli-utility.md

 ```

 ## Cobra CLI

+For more comprehensive info, see the [Cobra CLI docs](https://github.com/spf13/cobra-cli)

 If you want to use the boilerplate code generation that Cobra offers, you also want to run: